About the interactive content webinar

 1. Interactive content marketing: what and why

 Interactive content is a great way to interact and engage with our customers.
 It is useful to generate subscribers, leads and drive traffic and customer action.
+For the bored consumer, interactive content stands out from e-books that are widespread on the internet.
+Increased engagement leads to a boost in a company’s conversation rates.

-2. Passive Vs. interactive: what’s the difference?
+2. Passive vs. interactive: What’s the difference?

 Interactive content, on the other hand, engages people through active participation.
 They are interacting with your content by answering questions, choosing preferences, guessing, voting, navigating or playing.